zcvele/OfficeDocs-SkypeForBusiness/Teams/configure-dynamic-emergency-calling.md

         1. Open the corresponding network identifier template file.
         1. Complete the fields within the file.
         1. Save the template file.
-        1. From the Teams admin center, choose **Select a file** and choose the file you just saved.
+        1. From the Teams admin center, choose **Select a file** and choose the file you saved.
         1. Click **Upload**.

 ### Using PowerShell